single.twig

 Kite-Surf & Hydrofoil-Freestyle Action on Day One in Taiba

-Published 23rd November 2022 by Andrea Susanne Opielka
+Published 23rd November 2022 by Julio Furest

 Following on the amazing Freestyle-Finals that ran on Taiba lagoon earlier this month, now it’s the turn of the Kite-Surf and Hydrofoil-Freestyle riders to decide their World Champions.